 - Drag and drop the required object from the objects list to the Canvas screen.
 The Dataset Configuration page appears.

-In the Fields tab, admins can add fields to the Dataset.
+In the Fields tab, admins can add fields from the source object.

-- From the Reference for primary key dropdown, select the reference type for the primary key.
+- From the Reference for primary key dropdown, select the reference type for the primary key to identify unique records.

-- In the Reference for last modified date dropdown, select the required date field.
+- In the Reference for last modified date dropdown, select the required date field which will identify the modified records since the last run.

-- To delete a field from the dataset, Click X.
+- (Optional) To delete a field from the source object, click X

 - Click Save.

-In the Dataset, apply multiple filters on the selected fields to filter the data collected in the dataset:
+In the source object, you can apply multiple filters on the selected fields to sync the required data.

 - Navigate to the Filters tab.